Skip to content

 The higher the optical clarity required, the more expensive your material will be.
 In addition, a clear view means stricter error standards, which will lead to a higher quality control cost.

-As the product developer, you’ll want the most suitable tape for your project, but part of that choice is taking price and manufacturability into account.
-Let’s go over some of the common pitfalls of optically clear adhesive tape.
+As the product developer, you’ll want the most suitable tape for your project.
+Part of that choice is considering price and manufacturability.
+Let’s review some common pitfalls of optically clear adhesive tape.

-One of the biggest questions when choosing optically clear adhesive is: do you need it?
+Inventors are often surprised to discover that one of the biggest questions when choosing optically clear adhesive is: do you actually NEED it?

 Because the difference in usability is often slight, but the cost is far reduced, many businesses benefit financially from using near-optically clear tape rather than OCA.

-Maintaining a proper manufacturing environment is a crucial aspect of working with optically clear adhesive tape.
-Yet, how do you know your manufacturer follows the guidelines to reach these standards?
+Maintaining a proper manufacturing environment is crucial to working with optically clear adhesive tape.
+So, how do you know your manufacturer follows the guidelines to reach these standards?

 Not every optically clear component needs to be built in a cleanroom.
-Still, for those affected by contaminants like dust, dirt, hair, or other particles, the rigorous filtering process of an ISO 7 standard cleanroom will keep them clean.
+Once again, this comes down to near vs total optical clarity.
+However, for full-clarity components that might be affected by contaminants like dust, dirt, hair, or other particles, the rigorous filtering process of an ISO 7 standard cleanroom will keep them clean.

 Building optically clear designs is essentially the same as working with transfer tapes, except there’s more importance placed on avoiding bubbles.